isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2025-04-01-post-LSB Notice: LSB Examinations (Cadastal Law, Land Lot and Strata Survey) to be held on 14 July 2025.md

 if you have question on this examination.</p>
 <p><strong><u>H. Tutorial Sessions by SISV on Cadastral Law</u></strong>
 </p>
 <p>9.
-To prepare candidates in the written exam, SISV is considering offering
+LSB does not offer tutorial sessions.
+Interested persons may check
-tutorial sessions.
-To gauge whether to proceed with the tutorial sessions, please contact Ms Manisah Jalil (email to: <a href="mailto:ng_chin_sing@sla.gov.sg" rel="noopener noreferrer nofollow" target="_blank"><u>manisah@sisv.org.sg</u></a>) to indicate your interest on the tutorial sessions.
-Please note that LSB does not receive any fee for the sessions and interested persons will have to liaise with SISV directly.</p>
+with Ms Manisah Jalil (email to: <a href="mailto:ng_chin_sing@sla.gov.sg" rel="noopener noreferrer nofollow" target="_blank"><u>manisah@sisv.org.sg</u></a>) whether there is such an offering.
+Please note that LSB does not receive any fee for any of such offerings and interested persons will have to liaise with SISV directly (including payment, if any).</p>
 <p>Regards</p>
 <p>Derick Tan</p>
 <p>Registrar</p>